joelcpinheiro/formacaoaws4.0/week3/challenge2/README.md

 #### 7.Create a new ECS Cluster with these config:
 Before you need to create a new IAM role named role-ecs-td-efs:
-Select Elastic Container Service Task and attach permission policy ```AmazonElasticFileSystemClientReadWriteAccess```.
+Select Elastic Container Service Task and attach the permission policy called  ```AmazonElasticFileSystemClientReadWriteAccess```.

 <b>At ECS, click on Create Cluster:</b>
 Select cluster template, choose <b>EC2 Linux + Networking</b> option;